telstra/open-kilda/controller/README.md

 ## BUILDING, IMAGING, RUNNING

-Use project.sh:
+### Building Options

+1. Use project.sh (this will run the code inside a container):
 	- ./project.sh build
 	- ./project.sh image
 	- ./project.sh run
+2. Use Maven locallY (run outside of a container)
+	-  `mvn -q package && mvn -q exec:java`
+	-  NB: this is faster.

 __NB: There is a dependency on base images (eg: kilda-controller/base/build-base.sh)__